laawrence01/Introduction-to-Robotics/Laboratory Homeworks/README.md

 **description**: Read the value of a piezo buzzer and if it is higher than a specified threshold, start a buzzer sound (using a different buzzer) which stops at the press of a pushbutton.

 ### 3rd Homework:
-filename: 4_digit_7-segment_display.ino description : controlling a 4 digit 7 segment display using a joystick: cycling through the 4 displays using the Y-axis with left and right moves, pressing the button to select the display we want to change and lock it, modifying the value of te digit using the X-axis with up and down moves;
+**filename** : 4_digit_7-segment_display.ino **description**:: controlling a 4 digit 7 segment display using a joystick: cycling through the 4 displays using the Y-axis with left and right moves, pressing the button to select the display we want to change and lock it, modifying the value of te digit using the X-axis with up and down moves;